Visa Requirements for Non-European Students

 For more information about travel rights and regulations of non-European nationals please click here.

 Required Funds for Non-European Students

 In Europe, a student must have sufficient means of subsistence to cover their living costs, healthcare, study and repatriation costs.
 The minimum amount which a student must have to cover their costs is fixed and indexed each year.
 Non-European students will usually need to prove that they have the minimum amount of funds required to cover their costs in order to obtain a long-term visa or residence permit.
 Note that for students receiving an Erasmus Mundus scholarship, the scholarship covers these minimum funds.
 The required minimum amount per month for each IMBRSea host country is listed below:

 Belgium: minimum requirement of €654 net per month (academic year 2018-2019) further details available here.

 Ireland: must be able to show evidence that you have immediate access to at least €7000.
 If the duration of your course is less than 6 months you must have access to €500 per month of your stay or €3000 whichever is the lesser (September 2015) further details available here.

-Please note that these requirements may have been changed or recently updated, we therefore strongly recommend that you contact the relevant country’s embassy for further details.
+Please note that these requirements may have been changed or recently updated, also can vary depending on the country's embassy.
+We therefore, strongly recommend that you contact the relevant country’s embassy for further details.